miroslaw-zieba/secure-query-handler/README.md

 # Secure Query Handler

 **Secure Query Handler** by Mirosław Zięba is an advanced PHP class for secure, efficient SQL query management in PHP applications.
-This class is optimized for developers requiring robust database security, dynamic parameter validation, and automatic transaction handling.
+This class is optimized for developers requiring robust database security, dynamic parameter validation and automatic transaction handling.

 ## Features